Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 It was Ansah’s first game since last December with the Detroit Lions.
 He was placed on the injured reserve after that and had surgery on his shoulder in the offseason.
 The Seahawks signed him to a one-year deal in May.

-The Seahawks did not have any sacks of Teddy Bridgewater, the Saints backup QB, and Ansah said that’s at least in part a credit to the Saints’ quick passing attack.
+The Seahawks did not have any sacks of Teddy Bridgewater, the Saints backup quarterback, and Ansah said that’s at least in part a credit to the Saints’ quick passing attack.

 “That was their game plan, to get the ball out quick, get him in rhythm, you know,” he said.

-Penny may be available soon
+Penny might be available soon

 The Seahawks continuing to use Chris Carson after his third fumble in three games (and another he was part of last week) wasn’t just a matter of showing him some confidence.

-The Seahawks also simply didn’t have a lot of other options with only two other tailbacks active for the game: C.J.
+The Seahawks simply didn’t have a lot of other options with only two other tailbacks active for the game: C.J.
 Prosise and rookie Travis Homer.

 That’s because second-year player Rashaad Penny was declared inactive before the game with a hamstring injury suffered Friday in practice.

-This is now the third different injury that has caused Penny to miss either preseason or regular season games in his year-plus with the team.
+This is now the third different injury that has caused Penny to miss either preseason or regular-season games in his year-plus with the team.

 But the good news is that it doesn’t sound significant.
 Carroll said after the game that Penny “ran well’’ in a pregame workout and that he has a chance to return to practice by Thursday.